bgplab/bgplab/policy/6-med/index.md

 * Customer routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
 * External routers must be [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
 They also need support for [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support).
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on external routers.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * If you want to use a device that is not supported by the **bgp.session** plugin as an external router, remove the **bgp.originate** attributes from the lab topology.
 * Git repository contains external router initial device configurations for Cumulus Linux.